planetsizecpu/bmenu/README.md

 # bmenu

-Basic menu manager for Linux/AIX shell, this is a shell script I wrote in 1992 when Unix(R) systems dominated the world, it is designed to work with old MPD Sculptor® 4gl 1.2 menu system files, it is no longer maintained.
+Basic menu manager for Linux/AIX shell, this is a shell script I wrote in 1992 when Unix(R) systems ruled the world, it is designed to work with old MPD Sculptor® 4gl 1.2 menu system files, it is no longer maintained.

 By default it opens the menu file "menu.m"